nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 - Disk types
 - ![image](https://github.com/user-attachments/assets/5f4a8028-84f7-4a16-9aa1-604653bf4fd8)

 - Ultra Disks also feature a flexible performance configuration model that allows you to independently configure IOPS and throughput / Ultra Disks can't be used as an OS disk. / doesnot support  Compute Gallery.
+Can be attached to VM without downtime, Ultra Disks don't support availability sets. /Encrypting Ultra Disks with customer-managed keys using Azure Key Vaults stored in a different Microsoft Entra ID tenant isn't currently supported. /Azure Site Recovery isn't supported for VMs with Ultra Disks.

-- Premium SSD v2 - transaction-intensive database may need a large amount of IOPS / gaming application may need a large amount of IOPS / can't be used as an OS disk. / doesnot support  Compute Gallery
+- Premium SSD v2 - transaction-intensive database may need a large amount of IOPS / gaming application may need a large amount of IOPS / can't be used as an OS disk. / doesnot support  Compute Gallery / Encrypting Ultra Disks with customer-managed keys using Azure Key Vaults stored in a different Microsoft Entra ID tenant isn't currently supported. /Azure Site Recovery isn't supported for VMs with Premium SSD v2 disks.

 - Premium SSDs - suitable for mission-critical production applications/ offer disk bursting
 - Standard SSDs -  suitable for web servers, low IOPS application servers, lightly used enterprise applications, and non-production workloads / offer disk bursting
 - Standard HDDs - disks for dev/test scenarios and less critical workloads

-- Manage disk has two redundancy options (LRD and ZRS)
+- Manage disk has two redundancy options (LRS and ZRS)/ ZRS for managed disks is only supported with Premium SSD and Standard SSD managed disks
 - ZRS replicates your Azure managed disk synchronously across three Azure availability zones in the selected region
 - There are several types of encryption available for your managed disks, including **Azure Disk Encryption** (ADE), **Server-Side Encryption** (SSE), and **encryption at host**.
 - Upgrade a disk type directly from Standard HDD to Premium SSD via the Azure Portal or Azure CLI, without detaching the disk.

+- Shared Disk
+- 1. Currently, only Ultra Disks, Premium SSD v2, Premium SSD, and Standard SSDs can be used as a shared disk

 - VM temporary storage goes away when restarting.
 Only data disk and OS disk remains.
 - VMs contain a temporary disk, which isn't a managed disk.
 The temporary disk provides short-term storage for applications and processes.
 It's intended for storing only data such as page files, swap files

-## Snapshots
+## VM images
-- Create snaphost (az resource) and create disk from the snapshot and attach to the VM
-- Disk snapshot can be created from Disk Snaphot serive and create back disk and attached to VM
-- Snapshots are billed based on the used size.
-Not for full disk size
-- Managed disks support creating managed custom images.
-- Images versus snapshots (A snapshot is a copy of a disk at a point in time.
-It applies only to one disk.
-If you have a VM that has one disk (the OS disk), you can take a snapshot or an image of it and create a VM from either the snapshot or the image)

-- Managed disk size: Managed disks are billed according to their provisioned size
-- Snapshots are billed based on the size used
+- Image definition contains meta data and version info
+- Two types specialized VM images and Generic Images.
+- Generalized and specialized VM images contain an operating system disk and all the attached disks, if there any.
+- Specialized VM images contain all computer names and admin user info.
+- Generic VM images do not contain those.
+After it creates original VM will not be usable.
+- Gen1 and Gen 2 images.
+Gen1 VM cannot create Gen2 images
+- Once you generalize a VM in Azure, you cannot restart it because the VM is permanently marked as a generalized image.
+- Managed images can be used to create multiple VMs, but they have many limitations.
+Managed images can only be created from a generalized source (VM or VHD).
+They can only be used to create VMs in the same region and they can't be shared across subscriptions and tenants.

 ## Disk Encryption (no extra cost)